 Also at 15th level, when the samurai dodges an attack while using Third Eye, he may gain temporary hit points equal to his samurai level that last until the end of combat or they are lost.
 This ability cannot be used at the same time as Deliverance.

 At 17th level, a samurai can spend kenki to avoid death.
 If he has at least 2 points of kenki remaining, he can spend all points of kenki that he has available to them as an immediate action to avoid death.
 Regardless of the source of the attack that would have killed him, he is left alive, at –1 hit points (or lower if he were already below –1), unconscious, and stable.

 At 18th level, a samurai’s bravery, honor, and fighting prowess have become legendary.
 When the samurai draws his blade, opponents within 30 feet must succeed on a Will save (DC 10 + half of the samurai’s level + his Charisma modifier) or become panicked for 4d6 rounds (if they have 4 or fewer Hit Dice) or shaken for 4d6 rounds (if they have from 5 to 19 Hit Dice).
 Creatures with 20 or more Hit Dice are not affected.
 Any foe that successfully resists the effect cannot be affected again by the same samurai’s frightful presence for 24 hours.

-At 20th level, the samurai’s prowess with the blade is unmatched.
-His critical threat rate while wielding a katana increases by 1 and the critical multiplier of his katana increases by 1.
-He may never be disarmed while wielding a katana and he begins each combat with 1 Sen point if he does not have any.
+At 20th level, the samurai’s prowess with his weapon is unmatched.
+His critical threat rate while wielding any melee eastern weapon increases by 1 (which is applied after Improved Critical and similar effects) and the critical multiplier of his melee eastern weapon increases by 1 (to a max of x4).
+He may never be disarmed while wielding any melee eastern weapons.

 - Au Ra: Add +1/6 to the DC for Bushidos.